When to Recycle

 Used Motor Oil/Filters Disposal

-The Town collects and recycles used motor oil and filters free of charge.
-Call (919) 469-4090 to schedule a pickup.
-Used motor oil must be placed in a container no larger than 5 gallons, sealed with a screw-cap lid, and labeled "Used Motor Oil."
-Filters must be triple-bagged for collection.
+The Town collects and recycles used motor oil and filters free of charge by appointment; request collection or call (919) 469-4090.
+Used motor oil must be placed in a plastic container no larger than 5 gallons, sealed with a screw-cap lid and labeled "Used Motor Oil."
+Filters must be triple-bagged.

 Residential Waste Cooking Oil Recycling

-Save and recycle your fats, oils and grease (FOG) to make an environmentally friendly bio-fuel.
+Save and recycle your fats, oils and grease (FOG) to make bio-fuel.
 The Town provides this service free of charge when scheduled through our Residential Cooking Oil Curbside Collection and Recycling Program.

 Opt-out of unwanted mail.
 'Just Say No' to junk mail.